thierryc/GlyphsSDK/GlyphsFileFormat/GlyphsFileFormatv3.md

 - empty elements are always omitted.
     * except: in `userData` entires.
 There the structure is preserved.
 - Numbers are always written without quotes (negative and float).
 Strings that look like numbers are written with quotes (mostly important in userData).
+- Boolean values are written as integers `0` or `1`.
+The entry is not present if the value is the default value for the field.
+Generally the default for a boolean field is false, but there are some cases noted below where the default is true.
 - Unicodes are written as int numbers.
 - The last element in a list doesn’t get a trailing comma.
 - Newlines and tabs in strings (e.g. in feature code or classes) are not escaped.